idootop/ZenBox/website/content/docs/hooks/useWatch.md

 ---
 title: useWatch
-description: Watch reactive data sources and execute callbacks when changes occur
+description: Watch reactive data sources and execute callbacks when changes occur.
+Does **not** trigger component re-renders.
 ---

-# useWatch

-Watch reactive data sources and execute callbacks when changes occur.
-Does **not** trigger component re-renders.

 ## Syntax